Preparing For Your Session | How To Get The Best Pictures

 DO cover your child's underwear or diaper with bloomers, biker shorts, leggings, or tights.

 DO keep your baby in a bib until right before we start shooting to avoid drool stains.
 Drool stains can be extremely hard to fix in Photoshop depending on the outfit, so I can’t promise I can remove them during editing.
-I would even suggest waiting to dressing him/her until you arrive at the location to avoid blowout-in-the-car fiascos.
+I would even suggest waiting to dress your baby until you arrive at the location to avoid a blowout-in-the-car fiasco.

 DO dress kids in warm layers when it's cold.
 Even older kids have a hard time cooperating if they’re cold.
+(TRUST ME ON THIS.)
 You can accessorize with cute scarves, mittens, and hats.

 DON'T leave brightly colored bandaids and/or temporary tattoos on your child's exposed limbs.
-I do edit every photo to remove or diminish temporary blemishes like bruises, zits, or small scratches, but I cannot guarantee I will be able to remove bandaids and lingering tattoos.
+I do edit every photo to remove or diminish temporary blemishes like bruises, zits, or small scratches, but I will not remove bandaids and lingering tattoos.
 So it's best to remove them before your session if you don't want to see them in your photos.
-100% Acetone (i.e. nail polish remover) works great to rub off temporary tattoos.
+(Nail polish remover works great to rub off temporary tattoos.)

 Toddlers.